 Migrate from AWS Aurora to Xata

 Learn how to migrate your AWS Aurora PostgreSQL database to Xata using xata clone.
-Step-by-step instructions for configuring the migration.
+Step-by-step instructions for secure migration from Aurora.

 Prerequisites